-Former U of Texas tennis coach gets 6 months in college scam
+Ex-coach gets 6 months in college scam, runs from courthouse

 “I believe you are a good man, but this is one of those things that just can’t be overlooked,” U.S. District Judge Richard Stearns told him.

-Center pleaded guilty in Boston’s federal court last year to participating in the bribery scheme, in which Hollywood stars and other prominent parents paid huge sums to get their kids into elite universities, prosecutors say.
+Center pleaded guilty in Boston’s federal court last year to participating in the bribery scheme, in which Hollywood stars and other prominent parents paid huge sums to get their kids into top universities, prosecutors say.

 Center cried as he apologized to his family and friends and pleaded with the judge not to send him to prison.